AkzhanBerdi/cover_letter/cv.md

 - **[Personal Blog](https://github.com/AkzhanBerdi/Personal_Blog)**.
 The web application developed using Django Generic Views, Django Rest Framework, and PostgreSQL with user authentication and dynamic interface using JavaScript.

+- **[Social Network + Calendly](https://github.com/AkzhanBerdi/bookMeni)**.
+Social Network for students and mentors.
+   Platform enables a feature to book a mock-interview using Google Calendar API, sort of like Calendly.
+   Google Calendar API and Login with Google OAuth2.0 were implemented

 ### Education